Best Graphics Cards for Gaming in India 2026

 Is buying a used GPU in India safe?

 It can be, but only from verified sellers.
-Meet in person, check the original box and bill, and run a GPU stress test (Unigine Superposition for 30 minutes) before completing the purchase.
+Meet in person, check the original box and bill, and run a GPU stress test (Unigine Superposition for 30 minutes) before paying.
 Avoid OLX listings with no verifiable history.
-Post-crypto-crash RTX 3080 and 3090 cards are particularly risky since mining degrades their thermal components.
+Post-crypto-crash RTX 3080 and 3090 cards are particularly risky since mining degrades their thermal components, and with new RDNA 4, Blackwell, and Arc cards now cheap, the used premium rarely makes sense.

 What PSU wattage do I need for a gaming GPU in India?